 Take a deep breath.
 We know it hurts.
 Call a friend, punch a pillow, rant at your cat, whatever PRIVATE action makes you feel better.
 In public, behave professionally.
 Do not respond to the reviewer or complain about the review.

 Please try to keep things in perspective: Negative reviews are not the end of the world.
 They are just one person’s opinion, and oddly enough, they can help you because they provide legitimacy to your reviews (When you see a book that only has glowing reviews, don’t you ever think to yourself, “Seriously—EVERYONE loved this book?
 Really?”).

 If you receive a review that you feel goes beyond the bounds of what is acceptable (attacking the author personally, hate speech, etc.) then please notify the NetGalley Mavens at BUNetGalley@gmail.com.
 We have the ability to ban individual reviewers from receiving any of our books for review.

 You can choose to have DRM added to your galley to make it a secure file that can’t be shared.
 In this case, access to the file on most ereaders will expire 55 days after the title is archived on NetGalley.
 Titles downloaded on Kindles cannot be shared but the file will not expire.

 What forms of payment are accepted?

 PayPal is preferred.
-You can also request an invoice payable by credit card.
-This will delay your payment, which will delay scheduling your slot, so you may not get the month you want.
+You can also request an invoice payable by credit card or by check.
+However, this will delay scheduling your slot, so you may not get the month you want.

 I want to coordinate NetGalley with a book release launch or blog tour.
 How do I do that?